urllib3/urllib3/docs/contributing.rst

 Contributing
 ============

+urllib3 is a community-maintained project and we happily accept contributions.

+If you wish to add a new feature or fix a bug:

 #. `Check for open issues <https://github.com/shazow/urllib3/issues>`_ or open
    a fresh issue to start a discussion around a feature idea or a bug.
 There is